 Milk seems to be a difficult product to track down in Hong Kong.
 During my stay I had the urge for a nice bowl of corn flakes with milk: finding breakfast cereal wasn’t too hard at the local supermarket, but the milk aisle was a bit different to what I am used to seeing in Australia.

 The selection isn’t too bad, but the sizes was unusual, with only 250 ml cartons available – to me that is just enough milk or two bowls of cereal.
 Kowloon Dairy appears to be one of the big milk companies, importing fresh milk from Guangdong (just across the China border) then pasteurizing and homogenizing it in their Hong Kong factory.

 It turns out it was lucky that I was only looking for normal fresh milk.
 Someone else in Hong Kong went looking for low fat milk – while managing to find milk cartons that are the standard 1 litre in size, she also found the following curiosities:

 - a “milk drink” that says it is “made with fresh milk”, but has eight different food additives listed on the ingredients panel,

 - milk imported from the United States,

 - milk imported from Indonesia, the milk produced by “dairy cows imported from Australia”!

-The take away message seems to be Australian is the place to be if you love your milk.
+The takeaway message seems to be that Australia is the place to be if you love your milk.